Choose a Chapter

 It’s not a question that’s always asked — but why reconcile your balance sheet?
 The simple answer is to make sure you have complete and accurate financial statements.
 When you have an efficient reconciliation workflow, you can compare your general ledger balance to what it should be.
 This lets you identify potential reconciling items, which can lead to a discrepancy that requires a journal entry.

 If you’re wondering when to build out your reconciliation workflow: It’s now.
 In fact, Christine Andrews of Mercury sees the reconciliation process as the most critical part of your month-end close.
 She says, “It's really important to prepare reconciliations during your close and not after — because then you’re not identifying a problem after the fact.”
 For her, if you’re not reconciling your books, you’ll never have complete confidence in your balance sheet.
-And if you haven’t done it already, there’s the potential you’ll have to fix the past.
+And if you haven’t done it already, there’s the potential you’ll have to go back and fix the past.

 Andrews also believes that a reconciliation workflow is an important practice for every accounting team — it ensures accuracy.
 “The purpose of financial statements being complete and accurate is that they can be used by the stakeholders.
 So often, that's going to be your executives.
 It's going to be your investors.
 It's going to be your FP&A team for making decisions on resources.
 So, if you don't know what your financial state is, then you can't make decisions for the future based on your actual past,” she explains.